 Maryland Diminished Value Lawyers

 Since Maryland is a diminished value state, you may be entitled to a diminished value recovery.
-In other words, the law may give you the right to be compensated for the loss of value of the vehicle in addition to the costs associated with the repairs to your vehicle.
+In other words, the law may give you the right to be compensated for the loss of value of the vehicle caused by diminution in value in addition to the costs associated with the repairs to your vehicle.
 Most importantly, you do not have to sell your vehicle in order to recover.

 Maryland Diminished Value Claim – When Are You Eligible?